Forms of cricket: T10 cricket

 T10 format is a limited-overs evolution of cricket, following the success of the T20 game, with play limited to just 10 overs per team.
 It was first played from 14 to 17 December 2017 at the Sharjah Cricket Stadium, approved by the Emirates Cricket Board in a professional cricket league owned and launched by T10 Sports Management.
-Each team has one inning of 10 overs, also time-limited to 90 minutes.
+Each team has one innings of 10 overs, also time-limited to 90 minutes.
 The league is played in a round-robin format that is followed by the semifinals and the final.
 If there is a tie, the result is decided by means of a Super Over.
 In August 2018, the International Cricket Council (ICC) officially sanctioned the second season of T10 to be held in Sharjah starting on 23 November that year, with six teams competing.

 Twenty20 cricket

 Twenty20 is a separate form of limited-overs cricket and is not part of List A. It is the third form of cricket originally devised in England in 2003.
-The teams have one inning each in which the maximum number of overs is twenty.
+The teams have one innings each in which the maximum number of overs is twenty.
 Twenty20 competitions are held internationally and there are domestic championships, sometimes called franchise cricket in several cricketing nations.